I know a lot about bathrooms—materials, fixtures, cleaning, and more—and love sharing it with you.

-It’s one of those nightmares—something you kick yourself for.
-You've just bought a nice, new steel bath, known for its extra durability, and you've somehow managed to scratch it.
+It’s one of those homeowner nightmares.
+You've just bought a nice, new, steel bath—known for its extra durability—and you've somehow managed to scratch it.
 Was it the ornament you accidentally dropped?
 Was it the kids' toys?
 Or was it some rarely seen monster that takes great pleasure in scratching random baths?

 Whatever it was, don’t fret!
 Before you rush out to waste money on a new one, you should know that the scratch can easily be repaired, and it shouldn't cost you much either.
 If there is only a small amount of damage, you should be able to buy one of the many DIY enamel scratch and chip repair kits available, and they're so easy that anyone can use them.